How to Treat a Nail in Foot

 How Do You Know if a Puncture Wound is Infected?

-• Expanding redness around the wound
+• Expanding redness around the wound that is spreading rather than staying localized

-• Cloudy pus or drainage
+• Cloudy pus or unusual drainage coming from the wound opening

-• Increased tenderness and swelling
+• Increased tenderness and swelling beyond what is expected in normal healing

 When to See a Doctor